-On May 8, 2008, the Massachusetts Executive Office of Transportation and Public Works (EOT) (currently known as MassDOT) submitted an application to the U.S. Army Corps of Engineers under Section 404 of the Clean Water Act and potentially Section 10 of the Rivers and Harbors Act of 1899 for a Department of the Army (DA) permit to discharge fill material into waters of the United States (U.S.), ranging in area from less than eleven acres to approximately twenty-one acres (depending on the alternative selected), including wetlands, incidental to the construction of new public passenger rail (or other public transportation) facilities connecting the terminal stations of Fall River and New Bedford with South Station in Boston, Massachusetts (the Project).
+On May 8, 2008, the Massachusetts Executive Office of Transportation and Public Works (EOT) (currently known as MassDOT) submitted an application to the U.S. Army Corps of Engineers under Section 404 of the Clean Water Act and potentially Section 10 of the Rivers and Harbors Act of 1899 for a Department of the Army (DA) permit to discharge fill material into waters of the United States (U.S.), ranging in area from less than 11 acres to approximately 21 acres (depending on the alternative selected), including wetlands, incidental to the construction of new public passenger rail (or other public transportation) facilities connecting the terminal stations of Fall River and New Bedford with South Station in Boston, Massachusetts (the project).

-The Massachusetts Department of Transportation (MassDOT) (formerly the Executive Office of Transportation and Public Works) is considering several transportation facilities and corridor alternatives to implement this transit service over a distance of approximately 50 to 60 miles.
-Transportation modes under consideration include rail (diesel or electric) and rapid bus.
-Corridors under consideration include a rail corridor through Attleboro, Stoughton or Middleborough or a rapid bus service along the Route 24 corridor.
+The Massachusetts Department of Transportation (MassDOT) (formerly the Executive Office of Transportation and Public Works) considered several transportation facilities and corridor alternatives to implement this transit service over a distance of approximately 50 to 60 miles.
+Transportation modes considered during the environmental review process included commuter rail (diesel or electric) and rapid bus.